 }

-Here's an example of how you might use the MobilePhone class and its constructor:
+Here's an example of how we create the object of the MobilePhone class using its constructor.

 MobilePhone myPhone = new MobilePhone(12345678, "Samsung");